This version: November 21 2024 11:55

 ———.
 2023a.
 “Answers to Odd-Numbered Exercises for Chapter 26 Fox, Applied Regression Analysis and Generalized Linear Models, Third Edition (Sage, 2016).” https://www.john-fox.ca/AppliedRegression/chap-26-odd-exercise-answers.pdf.

 ———.
 2023b.
 “Applied Regression Analysis and Generalized Linear Models, Third Edition Supplement: Chapter 26 (Draft) :Causal Inferences From Observational Data: Directed Acyclic Graphs and Potential Outcomes.”
-Applied Regression Analysis and Generalized Linear Models, Third Edition Supplement: Chapter 26 (Draft) Causal Inferences From Observational Data: Directed Acyclic Graphs and Potential Outcomes.
+Applied Regression Analysis; Generalized Linear Models, Third Edition Supplement: Chapter 26 (Draft) Causal Inferences From Observational Data: Directed Acyclic Graphs; Potential Outcomes.
 March 31, 2023. https://www.john-fox.ca/AppliedRegression/chap-26.pdf.

 ———.
 2023c.
 “Applied Regression Analysis and Generalized Linear Models, Third Edition Supplement: Chapter 25 (Draft) Bayesian Estimation of Regression Models.”
 April 1, 2023. https://www.john-fox.ca/AppliedRegression/chap-25.pdf.